 Can you get herpes from sharing a drink?

 This is a very common question in regards to viral STDs.
 Since the herpes virus can be spread through kissing, it is understandable that one might speculate if this virus can live on the rim of a glass.
 So, can you get herpes from sharing a drink?
 Generally speaking, this should not be too much of a concern, but precautions are always encouraged.

 Viral STDs Treatment and Prevention

-The first step towards sexual health is to practice sexual health precautions and prevention techniques.
+The first step toward sexual health is to practice sexual health precautions and prevention techniques.
 While anyone diagnosed with one of these infections would be understandably concerned and overwhelmed, it is possible for people diagnosed with any of the aforementioned STDs/STIs to lead perfectly happy lives.
 The treatment of viral STDs can often vary depending on the type and severity of the infection, and these routes for treatment are only possible through testing.

 Can viral STDs be cured?

 The initial question that anyone diagnosed with a viral STD would be, can it be cured?
 The answer to this question can have different answers, depending on the viral STD.
 For example, an HIV infection, herpes infection and HPV infection do not currently have cures.
 While the hepatitis viruses can all be taken care of by the body (not necessarily cured) with proper treatment, the hepatitis B virus and hepatitis C virus have the possibility of developing into chronic conditions.
 This is especially true if the person has also come into contact with the HIV virus, which attacks the body’s ability to fight off infection.